Vintry & Mercer is at the heart of the City of London, surrounded by the historic livery halls and guilds that give it its name.

 Worth getting out of bed for

 With a glut of London’s mercantile history on the doorstep, you’ll likely be out and about most of the day.
 Wherever you end up, be sure to return at last light for a sundowner on the roof terrace, where you can watch the sun slide from the jagged tip of the shard.
-After dinner at Vintry Kitchen, descend to sultry drinking den Do Not Disturb, where the leather and low lighting lends itself to a few old school cocktails.
-A stroll northward will bring you to London’s Guildhall, the Grade I listed building home to the City of London Corporation.
+After dinner at Vintry Izakaya, descend to sultry drinking den Do Not Disturb, where the leather and low lighting lends itself to a few old-school cocktails.
+A stroll northward will bring you to London’s Guildhall, the Grade I-listed building home to the City of London Corporation.
 Long an emblem of London’s commercial power, the hall dates back more than 800 years, and has a Gothic great hall, mediaeval crypt and an art gallery filled with historic works.
-For an altogether more modern experience, keep heading north until you arrive at the Barbican, an icon of Brutalist architecture and home to Europe’s largest performing arts centre, where world-class theatre, dance and musical performances run throughout the year.
-During daylight, don’t miss the verdant Conservatory, the second largest in London and home to more than 2,000 species of tropical plants and trees.
-If the exhibitions aren’t to your liking, cross the Thames to Bankside, where the Tate Modern and White Cube gallery await.
+For an altogether more modern experience, keep heading north until you arrive at the Barbican, an icon of Brutalist architecture and home to Europe’s largest performing-arts centre, where world-class theatre, dance and musical performances run throughout the year.
+During daylight, don’t miss its verdant Conservatory, the second largest in London and home to more than 2,000 species of tropical plants and trees.
+If the exhibitions aren’t to your liking, cross the Thames to Bankside or Bermondsey, where the Tate Modern and White Cube galleries await.
 Borough Market, also across the river, has been selling and serving food for the best part of 1,000 years.
 It gets busy, particularly at weekends, but it’s a haven for city-dwelling gourmets.
 An alternative is stately Leadenhall Market, which is populated with upmarket boutiques.